remoc-rs/postbag/README.md

     AnotherLongVariantName(u32),
     #[serde(rename = "_2")]
     YetAnotherVariant {
-        // Fields of struct variants can be numbered as well
+        // Fields of struct variants can be numbered as well.
         #[serde(rename = "_0")]
         my_field: u32,
     },
-    // Regular variant names work normally
+    // Regular variant names work normally.
     NormalVariant,
 }
 ```

-This feature is entirely optional; regular field and variant names continue to work as expected.
-Normal and numerical names can be mixed without limitations within a single struct or enum.

-Names that do not have the form `_n`, as well as ids of 60 and above, are encoded as regular strings.
+Numbering is optional and can be mixed with names in the same type.
+A name that
+is not of the form `_n` is written out as a string.

-Since the identifier determines compatibility, changing the id of a field or variant is a breaking change, but fields and variants can be reordered freely.
+The identifier is what a reader matches on, so **changing the id of a field or
-An id that has been retired should never be given to a different field or variant.
+variant is a breaking change**, and an id that has been retired must never be
+given to a different field or variant.

-In addition, the [`compact`](https://docs.rs/postbag/latest/postbag/compact/) module provides more
-efficient representations of common types from the standard library.
+The [`compact`] module provides smaller representations of common standard library

-### `Slim` Configuration

-The `Slim` configuration prioritizes performance and compact size:

-- **Compact encoding**: Smaller serialized data size
-- **Fast processing**: No string lookups during serialization/deserialization
-- **Limited schema evolution**: Fields/variants can only be added/removed at the end

-**Supported changes** when using the `Slim` configuration:
-- Adding fields to the end of structs (with serde defaults for deserialization)
-- Removing fields from the end of structs (with serde defaults for deserialization)
-- Adding enum variants at the end
-- Removing enum variants from the end

-**Important**: Fields and enum variants must maintain their order for compatibility when using `Slim` configuration.
+types, which would otherwise spell out their field and variant names.

+## Unsupported serde attributes

+As a binary format Postbag cannot be used with serde's `untagged`, internally tagged
+and `flatten` attributes.

+## Nesting depth limit

+Serialization and deserialization of nested data is recursive, so deeply nested
+data consumes stack space.
+To prevent untrusted input from aborting the process
+by overflowing the stack, the nesting depth is limited to
+`cfg::DEFAULT_DEPTH_LIMIT` (128) and exceeding it fails with
+`Error::RecursionLimit`.

+This only becomes relevant for recursive types, since the nesting depth of a
+non-recursive type is bounded by the type itself.
+Unknown fields are skipped by
+length rather than parsed, so unknown data cannot cause recursion.

-## Experimental Fast Compile Mode (for development use)
+## Fast compile mode (for development use)

-Postbag supports an optional fast compile mode that reduces compilation time at the cost of buffering struct field data in memory during deserialization (instead of streaming it directly from the reader).
+Postbag supports an optional fast compile mode that reduces compilation time at
+the cost of buffering struct field data in memory during deserialization,
+instead of streaming it directly from the reader.

 Enable it by setting the `postbag_fast_compile` cfg flag: